austinmyc/austinmyc/README.md

 From 🇭🇰.
 I do a bit of everything.

 * 🧐   Interested in Research, ML, Deep Learning, and solving problems.
 * 💼   Used to be a civil servant.
+But now I'm an AI Engineer
 * 🎓   Master of Science in Business Analytics; BBA. in Accounting and Information Systems
-* 🌱   Just finished a project on consultant matching system
+* 🌱   Working on Knowledge Graphs...
 * ⛵   Ideas that I might work on:
-  + Knot invariants analysis (using KAN)
+  + Applications of Kolmogorov Arnold Network (KAN)
   + Geoguessr for HK suburban areas (Ref: Standford PIGEON)
   + Chessbot for《That Time You Killed Me》
-* 📚   Reading Kolmogorov Arnold Network (KAN), 《Options, Futures, and Other Derivatives 9th Ed.》, 《Flash Boys》.
+* 📚   Reading《Options, Futures, and Other Derivatives 9th Ed.》, 《Flash Boys》.
 * 💻   Getting better at DSA...
 * 🧗   I climb, mainly indoor.
 * 🎨   I paint miniatures & draw pixel art (see below^^).
 Reach me for commissioned works.